PARC-Solutions/DM-Agent1/Medical_Billing_Denial_Agent_Roadmap.md

 - Implements error handling for incomplete or unclear forms
 - Returns confidence scores for extracted information

-**Tests:**
+**Tests Created:**
-- Form extraction accuracy test with various sample forms
+- test_cms1500_parser - Tests basic functionality of the parser
-- Field extraction accuracy test for each key field
+- form_extraction_test - Tests extraction from sample CMS-1500 forms
-- Error handling test with incomplete forms
+- field_extraction_test - Tests extraction of key fields
-- Performance benchmark test
+- error_handling_test - Tests handling of incomplete or unclear forms
-- Integration test with Claims Analyzer Agent
+- confidence_scoring_test - Tests confidence score calculations

-#### US 3.2: EOB Parser Tool
+#### ✅ US 3.2: EOB Parser Tool
 **As a** developer,
 **I want** a tool that can extract information from Explanation of Benefits documents,
 **So that** the agent can analyze denial details.